• Skip to primary navigation

 Identify your suitcases!

-You may be asking why I didn't just tape the duct tape right on the handle.
-Well, I didn't want to deal with the sticky mess if the duct tape ever comes off!
-Plus, it's a little bigger and easier to spot when you loop it this way.
+You may be asking why I didn't just tape the duct tape on the handle.
+I didn't want to deal with the sticky mess if the duct tape ever came off!
+Plus, it's bigger and easier to spot when you loop it this way.

 Identify your suitcases!